tripleo1/awesome/README.md

 - [psilva261/opossum](https://github.com/psilva261/opossum) - Rudimentary web browser written in Golang
 - [restic/restic](https://github.com/restic/restic) - Fast, secure, efficient backup program
 - [seaweedfs/seaweedfs](https://github.com/seaweedfs/seaweedfs) - SeaweedFS is a fast distributed storage system for blobs, objects, files, and data lake, for billions of files!
 Blob store has O(1) disk seek, cloud tiering.
 Filer supports Cloud Drive, cross-DC active-active replication, Kubernetes, POSIX FUSE mount, S3 API, S3 Gateway, Hadoop, WebDAV, encryption, Erasure Coding.
+- [seifer/go-seaweedfs](https://github.com/seifer/go-seaweedfs) - Seaweed-FS is a simple and highly scalable distributed file system.
+There are two objectives:  to store billions of files! to serve the files fast!
+Instead of supporting full POSIX file system semantics, Seaweed-FS choose to implement only a key~file mapping.
+Similar to the word "NoSQL", you can call it as "NoFS".
 - [slotix/dataflowkit](https://github.com/slotix/dataflowkit) - Extract structured data from web sites.
 Web sites scraping.
 - [thesephist/ink](https://github.com/thesephist/ink) - Ink is a minimal programming language inspired by modern JavaScript and Go, with functional style.
 - [vdemeester/docker-volume-ipfs](https://github.com/vdemeester/docker-volume-ipfs) - 🐳 This is an open source volume plugin that allows using an ipfs filesystem as a volume.